arbizen/hire-me/README.md

 ## Introduction

 Hire Me is an open-source widget to get your clients right into your bucket.
 Built with [NextJs](https://nextjs.org), and [Stripe](https://stripe.com).
+Clone the repo and easily make your own version.

 ## Tech Stack